Which are the best AI agents to deploy in a business? Comparison by use case

 These agents are particularly suited to contexts where information is scattered, heterogeneous, or difficult to exploit manually.
 They act as cognitive intermediaries, capable of reducing informational complexity and improving overall readability.

 In practice, they often rely on existing documentation or collaborative work environments.
 Knowledge management tools such as Notion or structured documentation platforms such as Confluence can be used to organize content.
-However, AI agents are not to be confused with these tools.
-They are distinguished by their ability to analyze, synthesize, and maintain the consistency of information over time.
+However, the AI agent is not to be confused with these tools.
+It is distinguished by its ability to analyze, synthesize, and maintain the consistency of information over time.

 • targeted search in internal or external corpora